 Students who received more SES tutoring typically demonstrated the greatest benefit.
 Students who received greater than 70 hours of tutoring demonstrated the largest difference between expected and actual math and reading achievement gains.
 SES students receiving greater than 70 hours of tutoring were predicted to gain 10.3 scale points in reading and 13.4 scale points in math.
-The actual gain for SES participants was 11.3 ($\sigma = 16.3$) scale points in reading and 16.5 ($\sigma = 15.3$) points in math.
+The actual gain for SES participants was 11.3 (σ = 16.3) scale points in reading and 16.5 (σ = 15.3) points in math.
 Thus, the 1.0 point difference in reading indicates that SES participants tutored for greater than 70 hours gained 9.4% more in reading than expected (Figure 5), and the 3.1 math scale point difference indicates they gained 23.3% more in math than expected (Figure 6).
 For students receiving more than 70 hours of tutoring, the size of the effect was small for reading and large for math, with the difference of 1.0 reading scale points representing 0.06 standard deviations and the difference of 3.1 math scale points representing 0.20 standard deviations.
-Finally, although there appears to be a direct relationship between the amount of SES tutoring received and student math achievement gains, in reading about the same sized achievement gain as would be expected had they not received SES tutoring.
+Finally, although there appears to be a direct relationship between the amount of SES tutoring received and student math achievement gains, in reading the relationship is less clear, with students receiving between 40 and 50 hours of tutoring demonstrating about the same sized achievement gain as would be expected had they not received SES tutoring.